How to Negotiate Salary for Your Next Career Move

 What is salary negotiation?

-Why why is it important to negotiate salary?
+Why is it important to negotiate a salary?

-When should I start negotiating for a raise?
+When should I start negotiating a salary?